theappbusiness/accessibility-guidelines/README.md

 * [Resize text:](guidelines/1.4.4.md) Make sure it is possible to complete all tasks when text is resized up to 200%.

-* [Reflow:](guidelines/1.4.10.md) All information and functionality must be available on a screen that's 320 CSS pixel wide, without needing to scroll horizontally
+* [Reflow:](guidelines/1.4.10.md) Make sure users can access all information and functionality on a screen that's as wide as on the iPhone5, without needing to scroll in both directions.

 * [Text spacing:]() Ensure that no information or functionality gets lost if users increase the space between lines, paragraphs, letters and words.

 * [Images of text:]() Use actual text rather than images of text.

-* [Extra content on hover or focus:]() If extra content (like tooltips or sub-menus) appear when users hover over an element (or move the keyboard focus to it), it must be easy to dismiss, easy to reach and remain visible.
+* [Extra content on hover (or focus):]() If extra content (like tooltips or sub-menus) appear when users hover over an element (or move the keyboard focus to it), it must be easy to dismiss, easy to reach and remain visible.

 ### 2. Easy to operate

 Your website/app must be navigable and usable no matter how someone uses it (without a mouse, with voice commands, or with a screen magnifier for example).

-#### Make functionality work with a keyboard
+#### Make all functionality work with a keyboard

 * [Keyboard:]() Make sure every task can be completed using just a keyboard.

 * [No keyboard trap:]() Make sure that keyboard-only users don't get trapped within any element.

 * [Keyboard shortcuts:]() If you've added custom keyboard shortcuts, provide a way to switch off or remap these shortcuts.

+#### Make it work with other input methods beyond keyboard

+* [Complex gestures:]() Do not require complex gestures or using more than one finger to do things.

+* [Touch or click activation]() Make sure that custom buttons or links do not fire as soon as they are touched, so that users can cancel their action.

+* [Accessibility name includes the visible name:]() When an interactive control has a visible name (like a button with text), make sure that its accessibility name matches (or at least includes) the name that is visible on the screen.

+* [Device motion:]() If a feature uses the device's motion (like shaking or tilting), make sure that responses to these motions can be turned off, and that the feature can be used in another way.

+#### Help people navigate and find content

+* [Skip to main content:]() Give keyboard and screen reader users a way to go directly to the page's main content.
+[WEB ONLY]

+* [Page titled:]() Give every page a unique and helpful `title` that indicates the purpose of the page.
+[WEB ONLY]

+* [Heading and labels:]() Provide headings and form labels that will help people find content and complete tasks.

+* [Focus order:]() Make sure that elements receive focus in an order that makes sense when people use a keyboard or a screen reader.

+* [Focus visible:]() Make sure that keyboard-only users can clearly see which element has the keyboard focus on a page.

+* [Link purpose:]() Make sure the purpose of every link is obvious from the link text alone (or the link text plus associated content – if screen readers recognise the association).

+* [Multiple ways to find a page]() Give people different ways of finding each page (like searching or browsing links), unless the page is a step in a process.

 #### Give people enough time to read and use content